clulab/ConceptAlignment/README.md

 ## Notes for the initiated

-* It will take any words, but preferably those found in glove.
+* The search function will accept any words, but preferably those found in glove.
 Others don't do much good.

-* It presently works independently of ontology.
+* The plain search function works independently of ontology.
+(In the meantime there is a separate, specific compositionalSearch that works with that ontology.)
 One could enter the description or examples associated with an ontology node like "livestock feed hay CSB silage corn meal soybean hulls" and whatever results from the datamart scraping would be "aligned" with wm / concept / causal_factor / interventions / provide / agriculture_inputs / livestock_production.